pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 **Expected Response from Bob:**

-After your clarifications, Bob should provide:
+After your clarifications, Bob should provide a comprehensive plan that matches your requests.
-- Directory structure with backend/ and frontend/ folders
-- REST API endpoints (GET, POST, PUT, DELETE)
-- Database schema for To Dos (id, title, description, completed, created_at)
-- Recommendations for Flask, SQLite, CORS, etc.

 ---